-Prepare to shed another tear for season two’s touching episode “Lisa’s Substitute.”
-Dustin Hoffman stars as the voice of Mr. Bergstrom, Lisa’s new substitute teacher who steps in as a replacement father figure.
+Prepare to shed more tears in season two's touching episode "Lisa's Substitute."
+Dustin Hoffman stars as the voice of Mr. Bergstrom, Lisa's new substitute teacher who steps in as a replacement father figure.

 He's smart and understanding.
 He reads and cries and listens to what Lisa has to say.
 He has a sharp mind and a creative nature, qualities that Homer distinctly lacks but Lisa desperately seeks.

-Of course, being a substitute teacher, Mr. Bergstrom eventually has to leave.
-After a mad dash to the train station, Mr. Bergstrom hands her a note to read any time she feels alone.
+Of course, since he's a substitute teacher, Mr. Bergstrom eventually has to leave.
+After a mad dash to the train station, Mr. Bergstrom hands her a note to read whenever she feels alone.

-It reads: “You are Lisa Simpson.”
-(This is the part where we try not to cry!)
-Though Homer and Lisa’s relationship initially takes a toll, they are eventually brought back together again, closer than ever before.
+It reads: "You are Lisa Simpson."
+(And this is the part where we try not to cry.)
+Though Homer and Lisa's relationship initially takes a toll, they are eventually brought back together again, closer than ever before.

 The only two-parter in all of The Simpsons, "Who Shot Mr. Burns?" ends season six on a cliffhanger and makes viewers wait for the seventh season's premiere to find out the culprit.

-This animated take on the traditional “whodunnit” murder mystery has Part 1 concluding with the supposed death of Springfield villain Mr. Burns, who’s shot during a town meeting.
-Everybody has a motive and therefore everyone is suspect.
+This animated take on the traditional whodunit murder mystery has the first part concluding with the supposed death of Springfield villain Mr. Burns, who's shot during a town meeting.
+Everybody has a motive and therefore everyone is a suspect.

-These two episodes are iconic for one big reason: it was the first show to host a contest that married TV with the internet as it prompted fans to call in and guess who the killer was.
+These two episodes are iconic for one big reason: it was the first show to host a contest that married TV with the internet, prompting fans to call in and guess who the killer was.

-Various conspiracy theories have even been put forward to suggest that the one shown to be the killer is, in fact, not the real killer!
-Krusty the Clown even looks suspiciously like Homer in one of the scenes.
+Various conspiracy theories have even been put forward to suggest that the one shown to be the killer is, in fact, NOT the real killer!

-“Ah.
-I’m just a big, toasty cinnamon bun.
-I never want to leave this bed.”
-We couldn’t have put it better ourselves, Homer.
-Our favorite episode of The Simpsons goes to an early one in season four, where Homer decides to quit church and start his own religion.
+"Ah.
+I'm just a big, toasty cinnamon bun.
+I never want to leave this bed."
+I couldn't have put it better myself, Homer!
+My favorite episode of The Simpsons goes to an early one in season four, where Homer decides to quit church and start his own religion.

-While Marge and the kids are frozen in church one early Sunday morning, Homer is sleeping at home, making waffles and dancing in his underwear like Tom Cruise in Risky Business.
+While Marge and the kids are freezing at church one early Sunday morning, Homer is sleeping at home, making his patented moon waffles, and dancing in his underwear like Tom Cruise in Risky Business.

-Sometimes it takes something bad to make you appreciate the good.
-Homer’s lazy Sunday is made pure bliss with the knowledge that he should be shivering through Mass.
-After abandoning his faith, his lounging causes a house fire that almost leads to his death.
+Sometimes it takes a bad thing to make you appreciate the good.
+Homer's lazy Sunday is made pure bliss with the knowledge that he should be shivering through church.
+But after abandoning his faith, his lounging causes a house fire that almost leads to Homer's death.

-Homer agrees to give God another go, and in a dream he meets the Big Man himself who tells him about the meaning of life.
+Not only does Homer agree to give God another go, he meets the Big Man himself in a dream who tells him all about the meaning of life.

 A Few More Honorable Mentions

-There are just so many good epsiodes, we couldn’t help but cap off this list with some honorable mentions:
+There are just so many good episodes, I couldn't help but cap off this list with a few more honorable mentions: